HardlyDifficult/Tutorials/Chapter6.md

 <br>Start the Timeline at the end of the level:

-When the win condition is triggered, the LevelManager changes the Evil Cloud's Playable Director to play the end of level Timeline just created.
+When the win condition is triggered, the LevelController changes the Evil Cloud's Playable Director to play the end of level Timeline just created.

 <hr></details>
 <details><summary>Why switch the Playable when editing Timelines?</summary>